ruby-rdf/rdf-n3/README.md

 branch rules to indicate productions to be taken based on a current production.
 Terminals are denoted through a set of regular expressions used to match each type of terminal.

-The meta.rb file is generated from lib/rdf/n3/reader/n3-selectors.n3 (taken from http://www.w3.org/2000/10/swap/grammar/n3-selectors.n3) which is the result of parsing http://www.w3.org/2000/10/swap/grammar/n3.n3 (along with bnf-rules.n3) using cwm using the following command sequence:
+The [meta.rb][file:lib/rdf/n3/reader/meta.rb] file is generated from lib/rdf/n3/reader/n3-selectors.n3 (taken from http://www.w3.org/2000/10/swap/grammar/n3-selectors.n3) which is the result of parsing http://www.w3.org/2000/10/swap/grammar/n3.n3 (along with bnf-rules.n3) using cwm using the following command sequence:

     cwm n3.n3 bnf-rules.n3 --think --purge --data > n3-selectors.n3

-n3-selectors.n3 is itself used to generate meta.rb using script/build_meta.
+[n3-selectors.n3][file:lib/rdf/n3/reader/n3-selectors.rb] is itself used to generate meta.rb using script/build_meta.

 ## TODO
 * Generate Formulae and solutions using BGP and SPARQL CONSTRUCT mechanisms